-What Is A Sitemap?
+What Is a Sitemap?

 Every website is made up of a complex series of pages that interact with each other in some way.
-Google has to have a system to find and index all this content, and so sitemaps were created.
+Google has to have a system to find and index all this content, so sitemaps were created.
 Sitemaps are your best friend when it comes to launching a new website or updating a large portion of your content.
-You might be asking yourself now, “What is a sitemap, and why do I need it?”
+You might be asking yourself, “What is a sitemap, and why do I need it?”

 There are also different entries you can add to sitemaps to organize your content for Google.
 An image entry may be useful if your website design is incredibly image-heavy.
 Video entries are great for letting Google know the length of your video and if there are any age restrictions.
 The more information you can give Google in your sitemap, the better it can scan your site and start showing your content on search engine results pages (SERPs).

-Do I Need A Sitemap?
+Do I Need a Sitemap?

 Including a sitemap on your website can never really hurt, but there are particular circumstances when a sitemap is recommended.

-Content, Content, And More Content
+Content, Content, and More Content

 Another reason to create a sitemap is when your website has a large number of pages, especially if you are constantly updating them.
 The bigger your web of content is, the easier it is for Google to miss pages.
 Your sitemap can help Google find more of your content than it might on its own.